StatCan/gensol-gseries/README.md

   format.

-(\*) The purpose of directories `docs/` and `pdf/` is to provide access to the complete library of available G-Series documentation in HTML and PDF formats, as opposed to only the CRAN version for the package website or the installed version through R and RStudio.
-So whether one is interested in the documentation for a previous version of G-Series (*tag* \< CRAN version) or for the development version (when *main* branch version \> CRAN version), the contents of these folders can be downloaded for offline consultation.
+(\*) The purpose of directories `docs/` and `pdf/` is to provide access to the complete library of available G‑Series documentation in HTML and PDF formats, as opposed to only the CRAN version for the package website or the installed version through R and RStudio.
+So whether one is interested in the documentation for a previous version of G‑Series (*tag* \< CRAN version) or for the development version (when *main* branch version \> CRAN version), the contents of these folders can be downloaded for offline consultation.

 ## Contact - Support

-User support for G-Series is provided by the Time Series Research and Analysis Centre (TSRAC) in the Economic Statistics Methods Division (ESMD) and the Digital Processing Solutions Division (DPSD).
+User support for G‑Series is provided by the Time Series Research and Analysis Centre (TSRAC) in the Economic Statistics Methods Division (ESMD) and the Digital Processing Solutions Division (DPSD).
 Email us at
-<g-series@statcan.gc.ca> for information or help using G-Series.
+<g-series@statcan.gc.ca> for information or help using G‑Series.
 GitHub
-account holders can also request information, ask questions or report problems through the G-Series GitHub project [Issues](https://github.com/StatCan/gensol-gseries/issues) page.
-StatCan employees can do the same through the **Issues** page of the G-Series GitLab development project hosted on the StatCan intranet (search for “G-Series in R - G-Séries en R” in GitLab).
+account holders can also request information, ask questions or report problems through the G‑Series GitHub project [Issues](https://github.com/StatCan/gensol-gseries/issues) page.
+StatCan employees can do the same through the **Issues** page of the G‑Series GitLab development project hosted on the StatCan intranet (search for “G-Series in R - G-Séries en R” in GitLab).